 The entire living area will be inspected.
 In the suites and apartments, particular attention will be given to the bathroom, kitchen and other common living areas.
 Residents who do not pass the inspection will be given 48 hours to make the necessary changes.
 If the second inspection results in a failure, each resident will be assessed a $25.00 charge and any labor charges to correct the deficiencies.
 Subsequent failures may result in additional charges and a referral to the student conduct system and/or cancellation of a resident’s housing contract.

 The Department of Housing and Residence Life reserves the right to schedule a special health and safety inspection of any residential unit and/or public area space if the condition warrants concern.
 Written appeals regarding health and safety inspections should be sent to the Housing Facilities Office.
-The first review will be completed by the RC of the hall/area.
-The second review will be conducted by the Assistant Director for Operations.
+The first review will be completed by the REC of the hall/area.
+The second review will be conducted by the Associate Director for Maintenance Operations.

 Examples of Health and Safety Violations

-- Policy violation found during inspection (pets, alcohol, etc.). *Observed policy violations will also be documented and may result in disciplinary action.
+Policy violation found during inspection (pets, alcohol, etc.). *Observed policy violations will also be documented and may result in disciplinary action.